 Must of (must’ve)

-The error is surprisingly common—for example:
+The error is surprisingly common and appears even in edited writing—for example:

-… a far cry from the days the journey must of taken in Harry Carter’s time.
+[A] far cry from the days the journey must of taken in Harry Carter’s time.
 [Guardian]

 One has to wonder how many drinks this man must of had to try and flirt with the wife of a 7-foot, heavily built monster of a man.
 [Los Angeles Times]